aryanlaroia28/ComputerNetworksProject/README.md

-# LiteDB Project
+# MiniRedisDb Project

 ## Overview

-LiteDB is a lightweight, file-based NoSQL database created for easy storage and retrieval of structured data.
-The project is designed to be simple and flexible, with three primary components that demonstrate LiteDB's capabilities in various contexts:
+MiniRedisDb is a lightweight, file-based NoSQL database created for easy storage and retrieval of structured data.
+The project is designed to be simple and flexible, with three primary components that demonstrate MiniRedisDb's capabilities in various contexts:

 1. **Database** - A standalone database engine written in Go, supporting basic CRUD operations and custom commands.
-2. **Rate Limiter** - A middleware implemented in Node.js that uses LiteDB to track request counts and limit user access to resources within specified time windows.
+2. **Rate Limiter** - A middleware implemented in Node.js that uses MiniRedisDb to track request counts and limit user access to resources within specified time windows.
-3. **Chat App** - A basic real-time chat application that uses LiteDB as a backend to store and retrieve chat messages.
+3. **Chat App** - A basic real-time chat application that uses MiniRedisDb as a backend to store and retrieve chat messages.

 This project is ideal for learning about file-based databases, integrating custom databases with applications, and using Go and Node.js to build modular components.